 These are some of our favorite fall books we’ve reviewed.
 I will be editing this post as we add a few more.
-You can find round ups like this here on our
+You can find round ups like this Fall book round up, here on our Book Review Page.

 Autumn: An Alphabet Acrostic by Steven Schnur is a lovely book that is also a wonderful introduction into this form of poetry for young children.
 Each page has a poem about the season, from Acorns, to Owls to Pumpkins.
 Each letter of the words are a jumping off point for a sentence in the poem.
 The beauty of this book is that it reads well traditionally as well as individual poems which really makes it two books in one.

 Apple Picking Time by Michele Benoit Slawson was not what I was expecting, it was so much more.
 I was expecting a basic book about picking apples at an orchard.
-This book is anything but basic, it’s dreamy and while reading it I almost felt as thought I was back in time when a whole community would come to a stand still for something like apple picking.
+This book is anything but basic.
+It’s dreamy and while reading it I almost felt as thought I was back in time when a whole community would come to a stand still for something like apple picking.
 The protagonist is Anna a little girl who works hard in the orchard along side her parents and grandparents.
-She isn’t as fast as her parents, but with hard work and the support of her family she reaches her goal and fills a bin!
-I loved this book, I didn’t even try to read it to my son, he simply wouldn’t sit long enough.
+She isn’t as fast as her parents, of course.
+But with hard work and the support of her family she reaches her goal and fills a bin!
+I loved this book, however, I didn’t even try to read it to my son, he simply wouldn’t sit long enough.
 The text is long and I would suggest it for preschoolers and up.

 I Know It’s Autumn by Eileen Spinelli is much more age appropriate for my son and other toddlers.
 The book is a simple look at all the things that tell a small child that Autumn is here.
 Pumpkin muffins, apple picking, cooler weather, hayrides and more all signal that the summer is gone and the fall has arrived.
 I like this book because there will be something a child will relate to and be able to identify with.
 I also love that the family is biracial and there is no mention of it at all.
 It’s nice to see and I wish more books were so nonchalant about representing all kinds of families.